 For students thinking about taking their interests in Europe and international affairs to the next level, the EUC's 5 Year BA/MA program allows students majoring in partner departments to supplement their Bachelor’s degree with an accelerated-track Master’s degree in European Union Studies (MAEUS).The EUC’s MAEUS program is integral to the life of the center and the roles that it plays on campus and in the world.

 Foreign Language & Area Studies Fellowships and Immersive Learning

 The European Union Center is a U.S. Department of Education Foreign Language & Area Studies (FLAS) fellowship-granting center.
 Each year the EU Center provides 5-10 undergraduate students with financial support intended to free up student time for academic-year and intensive summer language study, both domestically and abroad.
 For student perspectives on FLAS, please see the EUC blog.
 Additionally, the EU Center sponsors the simulation/game-based University of Illinois Model EU Team and the Schuman Challenge Team in competitions that can extend beyond campus.
 Students also have the opportunity to gain experience writing about topics of academic and professional interest for the EUC blog.
-Some of our recent student EUC Blog contributions include a student's account of her study abroad experience in Jordan and student perspectives included in a country-by-country blog series on COVID-19 in Europe.

 Courses and Events